duncanmwanik/duncanmwanik/README.md

 Hey there 👋

-I fancy myself as a maker of all sorts, of all nice and of all possible 😄.
+I fancy myself a maker of all sorts, of all nice and of all possible 😄.

 Let's talk about:
 1. PCB Design using KiCAD or EasyEda.
 2. Firmware Development using C, C++, Python or Arduino.
 3. Microcontrollers: ESPs, Atmels, STMs and more.
 4. Communication using BLE, MQTT, LoraWAN, GSM, I2C, UART and many more.
+5. OTA updates using various providers.
-5. Cross-platform app development using FLutter.
+6. Cross-platform app development using FLutter.
-6. Rapid prototyping.
+7. Rapid prototyping.

 Here's my ideal flow of work:
 1. Brainstorming the idea.